earthly/website/blog/_posts/2023-10-24-create-python-package.md

     RUN python test.py
 ~~~

 And with that we have a published package.
 There is more to cover though.
-Next up is publishing with Poetry, which simplifies some of this process, publishing to test.pypi.com and publishing python extensions which use C. Native code does complicate things.
+Next up, in part two, is [publishing with Poetry](/blog/poetry-publish), which simplifies some of this process, and publishing to [test.pypi.com](test.pypi.com).
+After that, in part three,  we'll look at publishing [python extensions which use C](/blog/).
+Native code does complicate things.

-IF you want to skip ahead, my code is on [GitHub](https://github.com/earthly/mergefast/tree/main) and the Earthfile that pulls it all together is [there as well](https://github.com/earthly/mergefast/blob/main/mergefast/Earthfile).
+If you want to skip ahead, my code is on [GitHub](https://github.com/earthly/mergefast/tree/main) and the Earthfile that pulls it all together is [there as well](https://github.com/earthly/mergefast/blob/main/mergefast/Earthfile).

 {% include_html cta/bottom-cta.html %}

-[^1]: That actual package shown here is being published as `mergeslow`, because it's python only implementation is slow.
+[^1]: That actual package shown here is being published as `mergeslow`, because well .. it is slow.
 The fast version is published as `fastmerge` and covered in the third article on packaging c extensions.
 All code is on [github](https://github.com/earthly/mergefast).

 [^2]: See [this blog post](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html#summary) for details.